 Men who have an inherited sensitivity to DHT - the substance responsible for genetic thinning - may find male pattern baldness is started or worsened following Telogen Effluvium.
 The two conditions can also present at the same time, although hereditary hair loss only affects areas around the top of the head and hairline.

 Male hair loss is a permanent, progressive condition which may lead to complete baldness.
 For those who are not comfortable with losing their hair there are options available that can help to stabilise shedding and promote regrowth.
-Two clinically-proven, MHRA and FDA-approved medications – finasteride 1mg and minoxidil – are available for the treatment of male pattern hair loss, alongside a range of hair growth boosters.
+Two clinically-proven, MHRA licened and FDA approved medications - finasteride 1mg and minoxidil- are available for the treatment of male pattern hair loss, which can be used individually or in tandem - depending on medical suitability - alongside a range of complementary hair growth supporting products.

 Even if male hair loss treatment is sought, however, it is still important to address the underlying reason for any undue stress and actively seek to prevent or manage this.
 So, for the sake of Jose Mourinho's hair at least, Chelsea had better find their form again soon - just in case!